Safety Tips and Legal Advice in Texas

 Risk of traffic death is falling

 The risk of dying in a traffic crash has dropped nearly 18 percent since 2005, according to preliminary statistics released by the Transportation Department, although experts say they are not sure why.
-The recession and gas prices have reduced the number of miles traveled, and perhaps cutting average speed, at least for part of the…
+The recession and gas prices have reduced the…

 Measure looks to ban driving while texting